linode/docs/docs/websites/host-a-website-with-high-availability/index.md

         yum install php php-mysql php-gd

-1. On all of your application servers, update the `DocumentRoot` setting in `/etc/httpd/conf.d/welcome.conf` to be `/srv/www/wordpress`.
+1. On all of your application servers, update the `DocumentRoot` setting in `/etc/httpd/conf.d/welcome.conf` to `/srv/www/wordpress`.

 1. Restart Apache on each of your application nodes: